fmemuir/COASTGUARD/README.md

 There are 7 main steps to setting up the vegetation extraction tool.
 You can see [this paper]() for a flowchart and more info on the methodology.
 These steps are run from a driver file which takes care of all the user-driven params when setting up a new site.
 The main steps found in a driver file are:

 1. Import relevant packages (including initialising the `earthengine` tools);
-2. Define an area of interest;
+2. Define an area of interest.
+For the time being, this must be **smaller than 262144 (512 x 512) pixels**, equivalent to 5.12 x 5.12 km for Sentinel and 7.68 x 7.68 km for Landsat;
 3. Define image parameters (start and end date, satellites, CRS/projections, sitename);
 4. Retrieve and save image collection metadata*;
 5. Set coastal boundary parameters (cloud cover threshold, plotting flags, minimum area for contouring);